fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 ## Summary
 [summary]: #summary

-The main goal of this feature is to address the pains of dealing with implicitly nullable reference types by providing syntax and behavior that distinguishes between nullable and non-nullable reference types.
+The main goal of this feature is to interoperate with the future .NET ecosystem where reference types will be non-nullable by default.

+This will be done by providing syntax and behavior that distinguishes between nullable and non-nullable reference types.

 Conceptually, reference types can be thought of as having two forms: